Sariah: Narration

 Sariah is part of the first family mentioned in the Book of Mormon and is also the only woman named in Nephi's records.
-Around 600 B.C., her husband, Lehi, is told by the Spirit to prophesy the destruction of Jerusalem if the citizens refuse to repent.
+Around 600 BC, her husband, Lehi, is told by the Spirit to prophesy the destruction of Jerusalem if the citizens refuse to repent.
 Lehi's prophecies are rejected, and he is told to take his family out of Jerusalem and travel into the desert.
 Sariah, Lehi, and their four sons pack up what they need and leave their riches behind, ending up in a place they name the valley of Lemuel.
 After a period of time in the valley, Laman, Lemuel, Sam, and Nephi are sent back home to retrieve the brass plates.

 As Sariah waits for her sons to return, she begins to worry that they have died in the wilderness and complains to Lehi for sending them back to the dangers of Jerusalem.
 Her husband comforts her, but she continues to worry until her sons return, when she testifies that Lehi truly is a prophet.
 This belief is shown again later when Lehi dreams of the tree of life and calls his family to come and eat the fruit, which represents God's love.
 Sariah, Sam, and Nephi come and eat while Laman and Lemuel choose other paths.

 While traveling in the wilderness, Sariah has another two sons named Jacob and Joseph.
 Later, while crossing the ocean, Laman and Lemuel try to kill Nephi, causing Sariah and Lehi so much grief that they become sick and almost die.
 Sariah's actual death is not specifically mentioned in the Book of Mormon.